 Back in 2011, Krumholtz was at the Willow Stream Spa in Arizona getting a much-needed massage.
 He said the massage ended when his masseuse was massaging the front of his neck and felt a lump.
 That lump turned into thyroid cancer.

 Krumholtz went in immediately for treatment and an eventual thyroidectomy.
 He took to his Instagram account to celebrate his ten years of being cancer-free and thanking the young lady, Bethany, who ended up saving his life.
 Krumholtz noted that his Thyroid cancer had been very aggressive and spread to his lymph nodes.

-HE WILL BE IN THE WHITE HOUSE PLUMBERS
+HE IS IN HBO’S THE WHITE HOUSE PLUMBERS